roqua/simplestats/README.md

 ## Copyright

-Copyright (c) 2012 Marten Veldthuis.
+Copyright (c) 2012 RGOc.
 See LICENSE.txt for further details.